 - Bachelor of Science (Ordinary) Degree in Quality

-- Project (10 Credits Level 7) - Done at place of employment, commencing September 2017.
-Supervision at agreed ties with assigned lecturer.
+- Project - Done at place of employment, commencing September 2019.
+Supervision at agreed times with assigned lecturer.

 Eligibility for the full Level 7 degree: